Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 This isn't happening because you're not trying hard enough.

-Because the internal scaffolding that would allow praise to land and self-doubt to move through?
-That's what’s been eroded by years, even decades of 'why can't you just...' and 'this works for everyone else...'
+Because the internal scaffolding that would allow praise to land, and self-doubt to move through, has so often been eroded by years, sometimes decades, of "why can’t you just..." and "this works for everyone else..."

-Praise is Teflon.
-Criticism is Velcro.
-Not because you're fragile.
+Praise becomes Teflon.
+Criticism becomes Velcro.
+Not because you’re fragile.
 Because your brain genuinely processes these things differently.

-And in business, where you are the product, where your visibility and pricing and willingness to be seen are all directly connected to your belief in your own worth, a shaky foundation makes everything built on top of it shaky too.
+And in business, where your visibility, pricing, leadership, and willingness to be seen are all shaped by what you believe about your own worth, a shaky foundation makes everything built on top of it shakier too.

 Where are you on the continuum?